MeiFagundes/PolarisAI/README.md

 # Project-POLARIS
-An English text interpreter built in C#
+An English text interpreter built in C# with .NET Framework 4.6.1.